-Assistant Professor of Clinical Law & Deputy Director of the Disability and Civil Rights Clinic
+Assistant Professor of Clinical Law & Co-Director of the Disability and Civil Rights Clinic

 Sarah Lorr is an Assistant Professor of Clinical Law and Deputy Director of the Disability and Civil Rights Clinic.
 The clinic focuses on protecting and advancing the civil rights of adults with intellectual and developmental disabilities.